JulianNicholls/Node-with-React-Improved/README.md

 I'm going to implement some or all of the improvements suggested by Stephen in Lecture 195.

-## Replace Materialize with Bootstrap
+### Replace Materialize with Bootstrap

 Change to use Bootstrap

+### Allow the user to save a survey for later

+* Have options to save, save and send, edit and send / send again

 ### Survey Cards